-The Garmin Varia Vision is the first in what is certain to be an explosion of new wearable technology – a HUD (Heads Up Device) specifically for cyclists.
+Updated August 2019.
+The Garmin Varia Vision was the first exciting innovation in a new breed of wearable technology – a HUD (Heads Up Device) specifically for cyclists.
 In a nutshell, it enables you to look at information from your Garmin Edge bike computer or your Garmin Edge Varia radar – WITHOUT taking your eyes off the road to look down at your handlebars.
 The information is projected on a tiny screen that connects to the side of your cycling glasses, so that you focus on the road all the time, and just glance over to the side to read your data.

 Cycling Safety in Three Ways